 An increasing number of airplanes are being equipped with constant-speed propellers.
 With a constant-speed prop, the engine can develop full power during take-off and climb, increasing performance considerably.
 Cruise speed increases only slightly, but fuel efficiency is improved.
 There is no doubt that a constant-speed prop is more efficient and flexible than a fixed pitch, but the benefits are balanced by significantly greater expense and complexity.
 You’ll find both metal and composite constant-speed propellers available from a number of reputable manufacturers.
 Metal blades offer a tough, lower maintenance option while composite models can help to significantly reduce the weight of the propeller, more often than not exchanging the weight for a higher price.

 Choosing a propeller – as with many decisions in aviation – is a series of compromises.
 The “correct” prop depends on your mission and other factors such as weight and balance, overall weight, and the performance you want to achieve.

 Buying a propeller from Van’s

 Van’s sells a number of propellers, both fixed-pitch and constant-speed, at competitive prices.
 You can check the latest available models and prices on our web store, and you can also fill out and submit the online order form for your propeller choice on the Orders page.

 Additional options related to propellers and accessories can also be found in our online store.

 Van’s Propeller/Engine bundle pricing

 If an Experimental Lycoming engine and new propeller are ordered from Van’s at the same time, we can offer a special “package” discount on the combination.
 It’s a great way to save as much at $1,000.00 – so be sure to check the box on your order form indicating your desire to get that discount.
-Our kit order team will communication with you about the discounted price.
+Our kit order team will communicate with you about the discounted price.
 In order to take advantage of this special deal, the following must be true:

 - You’re ordering a new engine through Van’s

 - That engine is being installed on an RV you are building, you’ve not ordered another engine for that same airplane before, and Van’s reviews and approves the purchase